-Bone loss prevention experiment on the last space shuttle flightJuly 5th, 2011 in Medical research /
+Bone loss prevention experiment on the last space shuttle flightJuly 5, 2011 in Medicine & Health / Medical research

 Researchers in the University of North Carolina at Chapel Hill/North Carolina State University Joint Department of Biomedical Engineering will be at the Kennedy Space Center for the last space shuttle launch of the NASA program as Atlantis departs for its final mission into Earth's orbit.

 With July 8, 2011 as the target launch date, the UNC/NCSU team led by Ted Bateman, PhD, associate professor in the department, have painstakingly prepared an experiment aboard Atlantis aimed at revealing strategies to protect future astronauts from bone loss during extended exposure to micro-gravity.